timo-liu/eng-syl/README.md

 # 4.0.7 Notes
 Added evaluate_english_validity(syllable) to Syllabel, which returns the onset nucleus coda decomposition split by hyphens if the syllable is likely English pronounceable, and False if unlikely.

+# 4.0.7 Notes
+Fixed [casing issues](https://github.com/timo-liu/eng-syl/issues/5) by adding a check to verify only lowercase strings, and consistently reinsert syllable coundaries regardless of original casing.